ufal/UMR/doc/relations-attributes.md

 `:year` – Looks like attribute, introduced among relations in 3-2-2-1.
 The value is the year number.
 (Not sure what they do with BCE or other calendars.)
+This relation is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

-`:year2` – This relation is mentioned in 3-2-2-1 but there are no examples how it is used.
+`:year2` – This relation is mentioned in 3-2-2-1, it is used within `date-entity` concepts (see below), e.g., *academic year 2011-**2012*** (from AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls)) (ML)